 - Break down and quote all comments from each referee and generate a numbered list, as numbers will help everyone involved keep track of different issues.
 Use a different color or font to distinguish comments from the referee and your reply.

-- Make replies self-contained by quoting changes i.e. say “We have changed [original text] to [edited text]” or similar, as the referee won’t want to search around for your response.
+- Make replies self-contained by quoting changes i.e. say “We have changed [original text] to [edited text]” or similar.
+Don’t write that you have made a change (somewhere) in the manuscript and don’t refer to an answer given to another referee, as the referee won’t want to search around for your response.